 5 WAYS TO HELP YOU CREATE A BUSINESS STRATEGY THAT WORKS

 Have you ever noticed how often the word ‘strategy’ is used in business meetings, reports and speeches?
 You might be tempted to believe that once an organisation has a strategy all will be well with the world and employees and shareholders alike can rest peacefully in their beds at night.
 But are we always clear and consistent on what a strategy actually is and what it is there to achieve?
+What would help you to create a business strategy that works?

 Here at JA Consulting, we define strategy as an action orientated statement that sets out the goals of the organisation and how they will be achieved, typically covering a three to five-year period.
 By creating an action focused strategy with defined goals, senior leadership teams are better prepared to engage and gather support from both shareholders and employees.